anoncano/DA-BOX-59/README.md

 - `index.html` – login page
 - `admin.html` – admin panel
 - `general.html` – general user panel
+- `register.html` – registration page used with invite tokens
 - `auth.js` – shared Firebase logic and toast notifications

 The admin panel lets you adjust the inactivity timeout and the relay hold time.

+Invite tokens can be generated from the admin panel.
+Opening a token link will show `register.html` where a new user can sign up.
+After registration, the user is redirected back to the login page.

+Sample Firestore security rules are included in `firestore.rules`.

 The Firebase configuration in `auth.js` points to a sample project.
 Replace the credentials with your own Firebase project settings if you deploy this